ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 "I always win."

-"Hm.
-Isn't it pretty to think so."
+"Hm. *Isn't it pretty to think so.*"

 "Filthy gorgeous."